ECP-CANDLE/Candle/docs_/source/shared_installation.rst

 Run ``grid`` or ``bayesian`` hyperparameter searches on an already CANDLE-compliant model script such as a benchmark
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note that you can copy a benchmark to your working directory and make
+the modifications there, as the templates show.

 1. Enter a directory on Summit’s Alpine filesystem such as
    ``$MEMBERWORK``
 2. Load the ``candle`` module via
    ``source /gpfs/alpine/med106/world-shared/candle/env_for_lmod-tf2.sh``
 3. Import one of the `templates for running canonically CANDLE-compliant
    models <#step-2-run-sample-candle-compliant-model-scripts>`__ using
-   ``candle import-template {upf|mlrmbo}``; delete all but the input
+   ``candle import-template {upf|mlrmbo}`` and delete all but the copied-over input
    file
 4. Rename and tweak the input file to your liking using the
    `documentation for input files <#input-file-contents>`__ above
-5. Modify the ``initialize_parameters()`` function of the model script
-   using the instructions
-   `above <#how-a-canonically-candle-compliant-model-script-should-be-modified-for-use-with-the-wrapper-scripts>`__;
-   remember you can copy a benchmark to your working directory and make
-   the modifications there, as the templates show
-6. Ensure your model runs on an interactive node (e.g.,
+5. Ensure your model runs on an interactive node (e.g.,
    ``bsub -W 1:00 -nnodes 1 -P med106 -q debug -Is /bin/bash``) by
    setting the ``run_workflow=0`` keyword setting in the ``&control``
    section of the input file and running
    ``candle submit-job <INPUT-FILE>``
-7. Submit your job from a login node by setting the default setting of
+6. Submit your job from a login node by setting the default setting of
    ``run_workflow=1`` in the ``&control`` section of the input file and
    running ``candle submit-job <INPUT-FILE>``